rjavier001/kruger-weather/weather-app/README.md

 # Kruger Star

-- In this repository you can find My Portfolio.
+- In this repository you can find My Weather App.

 <img src='src/assets/img/mockup.png'>